Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 A classic, lavishly glossy, pseudo-Victorian thriller from MGM.
 A remake of director Thorold Dickinson's shorter and more faithful Gaslight (1940), with Anton Walbrook and Diana Wynyard, which MGM unsuccessfully tried to destroy to avoid competition.
 [Note: It was called Angel Street when it played on Broadway beginning in late 1941, with Vincent Price in the villainous role.
 Patrick Hamilton's famous play originally opened on the stage in London in 1939.]
-In London, Paula Alquist (Ingrid Bergman), a wealthy, vulnerably-innocent socialite marries a charming ne'er-do-well, urbane, worldly Londoner Gregory Anton (Charles Boyer).
+In London, Paula Alquist (Best Actress Oscar-winner Ingrid Bergman), a wealthy, vulnerably-innocent socialite marries a charming ne'er-do-well, urbane, worldly Londoner Gregory Anton (Charles Boyer).
 She is convinced to move into her murdered Aunt's ancestral home.
 (Anton killed the Aunt years earlier).
 He was determined to drive his wife mad to get the inheritance - obsessed with finding her Aunt's hidden jewelry in their house.
 The menacing Anton methodically victimized and terrorized his wife by playing upon her memory lapses and by tricking her with dimming gaslights and unsettling sounds from the attic, until savvy Scotland Yard detective Brian Cameron (Joseph Cotten) entered the case and realized Paula was deliberately being tormented.
-The saucy, teenage maid Nancy Oliver is Angela Lansbury in a supporting role - her film debut.
+The saucy, teenage maid Nancy Oliver is 17 year-old Angela Lansbury in a supporting role - her film debut.

 Going My Way (1944), 130 minutes, D: Leo McCarey